Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## Language-specific package managers
 ---

-Package managers for specific programming languages aim to make the installation of packages or libraries more simple, and from a central location.
+Package managers for specific programming languages aim to maintain a central location for packages and libraries, and to simplify their installation.
 This allows software to be installed using a single command, rather than having to search the internet for each piece of software and download/install it separately.

 In Python, packages are available in PyPI.
 To install Python packages from PyPI (from within the bash shell):
 ```shell